JCorridon/JCorridon/README.md

 # Little Bit About Me

-- Hi, I’m @JCorridon but you can call me John Corridon
+- Hi, I’m John Corridon
 - I’m interested in AI and machine learning applications
-- I’m currently practicing HTML/CSS/Javascript and Python
+- I’m practiced in HTML/CSS/Javascript and Python
-- How to reach me by email at JohnCorridon23@gmail.com
+- You can reach me by email at JohnCorridon23@gmail.com
 - Pronouns: he/him/his
 - Fun fact: I was the team captain of both my college and high school fencing teams!

 ## Future Project List:
-5. Goodreads clone (React.js/SQL)
-6. Creating My own Logistic Regression Algorithm and Testing It
-7.
+7. Currently completing my master's in Computer Science

 <!---
 JCorridon/JCorridon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.